eNMS-automation/eNMS/docs/source/automation/builtin_services.md

 Send a REST call (GET, POST, PUT or DELETE) to a URL with optional payload.
-The output can be validated with a command / pattern mechanism, like the `Netmiko Validation Service`:
+The output can be validated with a command / pattern mechanism, like the `Netmiko Commands Service`:

 - [REST Call Service](servicetypes/rest_call.md).